oasis-tcs/openc2-impl-https/open-impl-https.md

 The TLS session MUST use non-NULL ciphersuites for authentication, integrity, and confidentiality.
 Sessions MAY be renegotiated within these constraints.

-OpenC2 endpoints supporting TLS v1.2 MUST NOT use any of the blacklisted ciphersuites identified in Appendix A of [[RFC7540](#rfc7540)].
+OpenC2 endpoints supporting TLS v1.2 MUST NOT use any of the deprecated ciphersuites identified in Appendix A of [[RFC7540](#rfc7540)].

 OpenC2 endpoints supporting TLS 1.3 MUST NOT implement zero round trip time resumption (0-RTT).